 - Bal des Pompiers (Fireman’s ball) in July.

 All summer long there are also special concerts and events along the quays of the Seine and Canal d’Ourcq with plenty of live music, food, and festive atmosphere.
 In the winter, the Grand Palais turns into a nightclub/ice-skating rink with a DJ.

 There are also several famous nightclubs across Paris where you can dance the night away such as Rex Club, La Bellevilloise, and Chez Moune.
-The Bastille of Paris also has several pubs and bars next to each other to go on a pub crawl (reserve here).
+The Latin Quarter also has several pubs and bars next to each other to go on a pub crawl that you can reserve here.

 For more information, check out my article on nightlife in Paris.

 So have you narrowed down your favorites yet?
 I told you it would be hard to choose.
 Perhaps you will just have to stay longer to squeeze it all in 😉 If you enjoyed that article, you may like to read more about romantic things to do in Paris.
 A bientôt!